tupatups/Practice-Projects/README.md

-A practice projects that can be used for future purposes PRACTICE Practice
+practice projects that can be used for future purposes